coolwindjo/coolwindjo.github.io/_posts/GUI/2022-07-14-Qt-recipe-example.md

 ### Introduction

-- In this case, the XML data represents a *cookbook.xml*, which contains \<cookbook\> as its document element,
+- In this case, the XML data represents a cookbook, *cookbook.xml*, which contains \<cookbook\> as its document element,
   - which in turn contains a sequence of \<recipe\> elements.
 - This XML data is searched using queries stored in **XQuery** files (*.xq).